-ACCT-1 Principles of Accounting-Financial
+ACCT-1 Principles of Accounting-Financial 4.0 units

-Study of accounting as an information system, examining why it is important and how it is used by investors, creditors, and others to make decisions.
+Study of accounting as an information system, examining why it is important and how it is used by investors, creditors, and other to make decisions.
 The course covers the accounting information system, including recording and reporting business transactions with a focus on the accounting cycle, the application of generally accepted accounting principles, the financial statements, and statement analysis.
 Includes issues relating to asset, liability, and equity valuation, revenue and expense recognition, cash flow, internal controls, and ethics.
-Corequisite: ACCT 1A and (BCA 15 or BCA 33A).
-Pre-requisite: ACCT 10A with a grade of "C" or better, or qualifying score on Mathematics placement exam; Enrollment in BCA 15 or BCA 33A may be concurrent.
-(L,M,C)
+Corequisite: ACCT 1A and BCA 15 or BCA 33A.
+Pre-requisite: ACCT 10A with a grade of "C" or better, or qualifying score on Mathematics placement exam and BCA 15 or BCA 33A may be concurrent.(L,M,C)

-6197 9:00AM-10:50AM

-S.Spina W-817
+4601 MW 9:00AM-10:50AM Lec S.Spina W-817

-ACCT-1A Prin. of Accounting-Financial Lab 0.5 units
+ACCT-1A Prin. of Accounting-Financial Lab